jdanieldeal/Image-Matrix-Generator/README.md

 ## How to Use

 1. **Input Folder:** Select the folder containing the images you want to use in the matrix.
-Make sure your images have the same name and a ascending number with it. ex: test_001 , test_002 , test_003 etc.
+Make sure your images have the same base name and an ascending number with it. ex: test_001 , test_002 , test_003 etc.
 2. **Output Folder:** Choose the folder where the generated image matrix will be saved.
 3. **Rows and Columns:** Specify the number of rows and columns to arrange the images.
 4. **Base Filename:** Set the base name for the output files.